-Conflicts of interest are not always clear-cut and easy to define and require case-by-case analysis; not all types are listed here.
+Conflicts of interest are not always clear-cut and easy to define.
+They require case-by-case risk analysis by the CR&CO.
+Not all types are listed here, but these are more commonly known and should not occur without prior written approval from CRCO.

 Early consultation with your supervisor or the Chief Risk and Compliance Officer can assist in determining if a conflict exists, by analyzing the facts and determining strategies for avoidance or mitigation.